CommerciumBlockchain/masternode-scripts/README.md

 What happens if someone doesn't shield those coins and just tries to send them to another T-address?
 Nothing ;) You would simply get an error and no transaction would happen.

+#### How to spend/recover blocked 100k MN coins.

+Remove or comment out the lines in masternode.conf with your MN.

 #### Usefull links

 - http://master.cmm.coininsta.com/ - network masternode list